Users

 Offline

-An user can be put offline, which means it will be removed from accsyn but still eglible for restore if you again create a user with the same identification (code):
+A user can be deactivated — removed from the workspace but eligible for audit and restore if you invite a user with the same identification (code) again:

 Note

-• Offlining a user also causes user home share to be put offline together with ACLs.
+• Deactivating a user also offlines their home share and ACLs.

 Delete